myfriendtania/myfriendtania/README.md

 <!---------------------------------------------------------->

 ## <p align="center"> Welcome to my GitHub page </p> ##
-<p align="center"> - I started coding as a hobby when I was 15 and I changed up my friends' mySpace pages.
+- I started coding as a hobby when I was 15, changing up my friends' mySpace pages.
+Didn't realise it would've been a career-changer.
 - My partner is [Daniel JS](danieljs.io) and he's motivated me to grow and truly embrace the world of code.
 - I attended EL Centro Community College to receive and Associate's in Applied Science in Software Development.
-- Looking to collaborate on growing my brand and hoping to help others with creating their websites ✨ </p>
+- Looking to collaborate on growing my brand and hoping to help others with creating their websites ✨

 <p align="center"> <img src="./cat-wink.gif" width="280" height="200"> </p>